maclanzallamas/payvision-castle-black/readme.md

 # Validation
 I have included a very basic validation in the endpoints, just checking if the variables are strings or numbers.
 There are better ways to do this, as I have repeated a lot of code.
 An improvement would be to create a utils file where we could define different validation that would be used across all endpoints.

+# Testing
+I have added a few example tests with jest.
+This test are actually calling the endpoints because we are running locally the server while testing.

 ### Required endpoints

 You have to create endpoints (as many as you consider) to support the following functionality: